Joe Biden

 Joe Biden was inaugurated as the 46th president of the United States on January 21.
 The peak of a very long career was a long time coming for the political journeyman.

-The new president will need to use all of his leadership abilities because he has his work cut out for him.
+The new President will need to use all of his leadership abilities because his work has been cut out for him.
 What can Joe Biden teach us about leadership at this time when a new era is beginning in the US?
-With an IQ range like Joe Biden IQ, are we still capable of being as successful as him?
+With an IQ range like Joe Biden’s IQ, are we still capable of being as successful as him?
 Here are three key takeaways.

 1. Reversing the choices made by his predecessor